A Complete Breed Guide

 This Australian made, high quality puppy food is designed to support healthy growth and development of large and giant breed puppies, including Labrador Retrievers.

-This very high quality diet tailored for the needs of Labrador puppies is high in fish oil which is a natural source of omega fatty acids to support healthy skin, a shiny coat and optimal brain development.
+This very high quality diet is tailored for the needs of Labrador puppies is high in fish oil which is a natural source of omega fatty acids to support healthy skin, a shiny coat and optimal brain development.

 Obesity is linked with a number of health conditions in dogs, most notably osteoarthritis, which as previously mentioned is not uncommon in Labradors.
 Obesity can also contribute to other health conditions in dogs including heart disease, metabolic disease, breathing problems and skin problems.